Things to do in K’gari (Fraser Island)

 Remember when Harry & Meghan visited Fraser Island?
 The reason for their visit was to officially open the Queen’s Commonwealth Canopy project in the Forests of K’Gari.

-The Fraser Island rainforest is home to a diverse range of trees, including 1,000-year old Satinay trees, towering Kauri pines and ancient giant ferns.
+The K’gari rainforest is home to a diverse range of trees, including 1,000-year old Satinay trees, towering Kauri pines and ancient giant ferns.

-It’s easy to explore the rainforest, with several Fraser Island walks on offer.
+It’s easy to explore the rainforest, with several walks on offer.
 The best place to start is Central Station.

 From here there are several walking tracks you can follow, including to Pile Valley (4.6km return) and to Lake McKenzie via Basin Lake (6.3km one way).